Boundedness estimates for nonlinear nonlocal kinetic Kolmogorov-Fokker-Planck equations: Introduction

 \section{Introduction}

-In this paper we deal with a wide class of kinetic Kolmogorov-Fokker-Planck equations, whose diffusion part is an integro-differential operator of differentiability order~$s \in (0,1)$ and summability order~$p\in (1,\infty)$.
-We investigate local properties of weak solutions to the following equation
+In this work we deal with a wide class of kinetic equations, whose diffusion term is driven by an integro-differential operator of differentiability order~$s \in (0,1)$, which is allowed to be nonlinear with at most quadratic growth.
+More specifically, we investigate local properties of weak solutions~$f\equiv f(t,x,v)$ to the following class of equations